hamidreza-s/hamidreza-s.github.io/_posts/2014-09-11-writing-restful-web-services-with-webmachine.markdown

 - __Visibility__: Making the API visible to such an extent that the connectors and middlewares can involve and understand the content of interaction for monitoring and regulating it.

-- __Portability__, Designing you system in a way that you can move your components from one deployed location to another without any trouble in building and running it.
+- __Portability__: Designing you system in a way that you can move your components from one deployed location to another without any trouble in building and running it.

 ### Architectural Constraints
 The architectural properties of REST can be achieved by applying some constraints when designing a RESTful system.
 I'll mention some of key constraints of it: